 Is the Everest Base Camp the maximum point of elevation of the trek?

-No. The maximum point of elevation is at Kala Patthar.
+No. The maximum point on our Everest Base camp trek at Kala Patthar.

 How high is Kala Patthar?

 The maximum elevation of Kala Patthar is 5545m/18192 ft above sea level.

 During peak season, you might get some traffic around some places as more than 30,000 tourists visit Nepal for Everest Base Camp Trek per year.
 EBC is the single most popular trek in Nepal.
 But the area is quite big and you will not face any problem with food and accommodation as our agency will take care of everything you need on the way.